NHL Draft Study 2003-16

 NJ | 106 | 3098 | 29.2 | 27.7 |

-*Handicap deduction of three points for first overall picks, 2.5 for seconds, 2.0 for thirds, 1.5 for fourths and one point for the fifths.
+*Handicap deduction of three points for first overall, 2.5 for second, 2.0 for third, 1.5 for fourth and one point for fifth.

 Nine of the 13 players with 800 career points that have been drafted since 2003 were picked in the top five of the draft.
-It’s difficult coming up with an equitable demerit system…this seemed like the fairest deduction.
+As of Dec.
+1, 2021, 21 of the top 30 scorers in the NHL were first-round selections, and 11 of those were top-five selections.

 The teams that picked in the top five of the 2016 draft weren’t penalized.
 It’s a little early to be docking those five teams for players who, at most, are only completing their fourth seasons in the league.
 McDavid is already pushing 500 points and Eichel 400, so we started in 2015 and handicapped each top-five pick from 2003 until 2015.

 Goaltenders were rewarded a point for each NHL win they’ve had in their career.
-It probably could be two points-per-win.
-It’s hard not to argue that a 400-win goalie doesn’t equate to a 800-point player in terms of the value they have given.
-Montreal and Pittsburgh should probably have slightly better scores as they were penalized for having top-five goalie picks in Fleury and Price…but it is had to argue that their value has equated to a 350 and 400-point scorer in the NHL.
-Most likely, both equal to at least an 800-point scorer in that regard.
+It probably could be two points per win.
+It’s hard not to argue that a 400-win goalie doesn’t equate to an 800-point player in terms of the value they have given.
+Montreal and Pittsburgh should probably have slightly better scores as they were penalized for having top-five goalie picks in Fleury and Price..but it is hard to argue that their value has equated to a pair of 400-point scorers in the NHL.
+Most likely equal to at least an 800-point scorer in that regard.
+So both Pittsburgh and Montreal’s scores should probably be higher.

 The final total combined the two rankings – each team’s efficiency in picking prospects that play a minimum of 300 games added together with the adjusted points per draft pick.